List of Case Closed characters

-The manga is licensed by Viz Media while the anime adaptation was first licensed and dubbed by Funimation, then later dubbed the Macias Group and released on Tubi.
+The manga is licensed by Viz Media while the anime adaptation was first licensed and dubbed by Funimation, then later dubbed by the Macias Group and released on Tubi, followed by a dub of select episodes by Studio Nano and released on Crunchyroll and Netflix.
 Funimation and Viz have Americanized many character names, with both companies using different names or spellings for the same characters on several occasions.
-Other English releases such as the manga published in Singapore by Shogakukan Asia, the anime streaming on Tubi, and the home videos dubbed by Bang Zoom!
+Other English releases such as the manga published in Singapore by Shogakukan Asia, the anime streaming on Tubi, the curated dub on Crunchyroll and Netflix, and the home videos dubbed by Bang Zoom!
 Entertainment and released through Discotek Media romanize the Japanese names.

-The list follows the names as presented by the Shogakukan Asia Manga.
+The list follows the names as presented by the Viz Media manga.